common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/br.md

 <!-- {{COMMUNITY_LINKS_LIST}} -->
 <!-- @ OPTIONAL @ -->
 <!-- Links to community chats / fora -->
+https://www.brezhoneg.bzh/  (public institution in charge of promoting and developing the teaching and use of the Breton language in everyday life)

+https://niverel.brezhoneg.bzh/br/home/ (portal gathering various digital tools relating to the Breton language)

 ### Discussions
 <!-- {{DISCUSSION_LINKS_LIST}} -->